-- 6.3.1.1: Calculate the surface area and volume of prisms and use appropriate units, such as cm and cm.
+- 6.3.1.1: Calculate the surface area and volume of prisms and use appropriate units, such as cm2 and cm3.
 Justify the formulas used.
 Justification may involve decomposition, nets or other models. - 6.3.1.2: Calculate the area of quadrilaterals.
 Quadrilaterals include squares, rectangles, rhombuses, parallelograms, trapezoids and kites.
-When formulas are used, be able to explain why they are valid. - of irregular figures on a grid when they cannot be decomposed into common figures and use correct units, such as cm and cm.
+When formulas are used, be able to explain why they are valid. - 6.3.1.3: Estimate the perimeter and area of irregular figures on a grid when they cannot be decomposed into common figures and use correct units, such as cm and cm2.